 6. Dormant Board of Directors

 The board of directors is responsible for drafting and overseeing policy along with ensuring that the business is carried on in the interest of the company.
-What happened in with IL&FS was shocking because IL&Fs had a board of directors consisting of eminent persons who are well known for being best and bright in business but then to they failed to perform their basic duties.
-The board of directors of IL&FS had nominee directors from SBI, LIC and CBI, even then to these institutional directors also became negligent in keeping an eye on the operations of IL&FS.
+What happened with IL&FS was shocking because IL&Fs had a board of directors consisting of eminent persons who are well known for being best and bright in business but then they failed to perform their basic duties.
+The board of directors of IL&FS had nominee directors from SBI, LIC, and CBI, even then to these institutional directors also became negligent in keeping an eye on the operations of IL&FS.